 Think Smart.
 While it is “trendy” and “cool” to get that epic shot during the storm, be smart.
 Don’t drive on uncovered roadways or venture to places you are not familiar with.
 It’s not worth the risk.

 Photographing Local Buildings or Streets

-Shooting local buildings, streets, or homes is a neat way of seeing the spot in a different way.
-It can offer you the opportunity to notice the color of a house against the white backdrop or give depth to the street leading up to a church.
-See below for some cool examples.
+Shooting local buildings, streets, or homes is a neat way of seeing the spot differently.
+It can allow you to notice the color of a house against the white backdrop or give depth to the street leading up to a church.
+See below for some excellent examples.

 Buildings In The Snow Ideas:

 - Photograph a Plow Truck Clearing the Street (a safe distance away)